Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Diffusion-based aMC as a Boltzmann Generator backbone : benefits and pitfalls

 \subsection{Review of existing diffusion-based aMC-BGs}

-Interestingly, DMs provide more than a sequence of intermediate densities: they also grant access to noising and denoising stochastic transition kernels (see, e.g., \eqref{eq:cond_noising} and \eqref{eq:cond_denoising}, \eqref{eq:cond_denoising_2nd}), which can be strategically exploited to improve both efficiency and robustness.
+Interestingly, DMs provide more than a sequence of intermediate densities: they also grant access to noising and denoising stochastic transition kernels (see, e.g., \eqref{eq:cond_noising} and \eqref{eq:ddpm_1st}, \eqref{eq:cond_denoising_2nd}), which can be strategically exploited to improve both efficiency and robustness.
 In this section, we review existing extensions of aMC that leverage this additional structure.
 These approaches assume access to a DM defined on a discrete time grid $\{t_k\}_{k=0}^K \subset [0,T]$, enabling the additional evaluation of the associated noising kernels $\{q_{k+1\mid k}\}_{k=0}^{K-1}$ and denoising kernels $\{q_{k\mid k+1}\}_{k=0}^{K-1}$.

 \paragraph{Diffusion-based AIS.} DMs have been successfully integrated into AIS frameworks in recent work \citep{Zhang2024efficient, Zhang2025efficient}.
-The core idea consists in using the exact noising transition kernels \eqref{eq:cond_noising} as forward kernels, and \emph{first-order} denoising transition kernels\footnote{Although \cite{Zhang2025efficient} propose to adjust the covariance of the denoising kernels via additional learning, we still consider this approach as 'first-order' as it does not rely on the Hessian functions $\{\nabla^2 \log p_k\}_{k=0}^K$.}, similar to \eqref{eq:cond_denoising}, as backward kernels, to respectively define the extended target and proposal distributions, see \eqref{eq:ais_extended}.
+The core idea consists in using the exact noising transition kernels \eqref{eq:cond_noising} as forward kernels, and \emph{first-order} denoising transition kernels\footnote{Although \cite{Zhang2025efficient} propose to adjust the covariance of the denoising kernels via additional learning, we still consider this approach as 'first-order' as it does not rely on the Hessian functions $\{\nabla^2 \log p_k\}_{k=0}^K$.}, similar to \eqref{eq:ddpm_1st}, as backward kernels, to respectively define the extended target and proposal distributions, see \eqref{eq:ais_extended}.
 By doing so, only the score functions are needed, not the log-densities.
 A key advantage of this approach is that, when the backward kernels match the exact denoising kernels, the forward and backward transitions satisfy the optimal Bayes condition \eqref{eq:bayes_condition}, which ensures that the importance weights exhibit minimal variance.

-\paragraph{Diffusion-based SMC.} The exact same use of DM transition kernels has recently been extended to the SMC setting through the \emph{Particle Denoising Diffusion Sampler} (PDDS) \citep{Phillips2024particle}.
+\paragraph{Diffusion-based SMC.} The exact same use of DM transition kernels has recently been extended to the SMC setting through the \emph{Particle Denoising Diffusion Sampler} (PDDS) \citep{Phillips2024particle}, with the EI kernel considered in their numerical experiments.
 In contrast to AIS, however, the SMC formulation additionally requires the intermediate log-densities, up to normalizing constants, in order to perform resampling.